 Fuels Affected: Electricity

-Decision/Action Type: Retrofit, replace-on-burnout, or new construction
+Decision/Action Type: Retrofit, new construction

 Program Delivery Type: Prescriptive

 Deemed Savings Type: Deemed savings calculation

 Savings Methodology: Engineering algorithms and estimates

 Measure Description

 Circulation fans are used in agricultural applications such as dairy, swine, or poultry barns to destratify air, reduce animal heat stress, control insects, dry surfaces, and cool people and animals.
 This measure applies to the installation of high-volume low-speed (HVLS) fans in a horizontal orientation in such agricultural applications.
 HVLS fans may be installed in lieu of conventional (small diameter) circulation fans in new construction applications or in replacement of existing (still functioning) conventional circulation fans in retrofit projects.